-- a. will turn 5 years of age between August 1 and October 15; - b. are deemed by parents or guardians as being intellectually advanced and likely to benefit from advanced grade placement; and - c. are selected on the basis of testing by professionals trained and certified to administer the assessments that will produce evidence of strength in: - mental ability defined as scoring 84th percentile or above on a standardized assessment of cognitive ability such as the Wechsler Pre Primary Scale of Intelligence III, or the Stanford-Binet V; - 2. a test of emotional/social development such as the Behavior Assessment System for Children, Second Edition (BASC-2); - 3.
-75th percentile or greater on a test of pre academic skills such as the Woodcock Johnson III; and - 4. a test of fine motor ability, scoring 75th percentile or above on a standardized measurement such as the Beery VMI.
+- 1. Will turn 5 years of age between August 1 and October 15; - 2.
+Are deemed by the parent or guardian as being intellectually advanced and likely to benefit from advanced grade placement; and, - 3.
+Are selected on the basis of testing by professionals trained and certified to administer the assessments that will produce evidence of strength in: - a.
+Mental ability defined as scoring 110 Standard Score or above on a standardized assessment of cognitive ability such as the Young Children's Achievement Test (YCAT); and, - b.
+A test of emotional/social development such as the Behavior Assessment System for Children, Second Edition (BASC-2).